Planning a trip

 -

-enter the address or a name - in some cases you know exactly the address of the place and locating the places on the map is not what you want to do - for example you aunt Alice lives at 10 E State St. in Milwaukee - click the Add new stop button and start entering the address: Furkot will display a list of places to choose from
+enter the address or a name - in some cases you know exactly the address of the place and locating the places on the map is not what you want to do - for example your aunt Alice lives at 10 E State St. in Milwaukee - click the Add new stop button and start entering the address: Furkot will display a list of places to choose from

 After adding a stop Furkot finds the route to it.
 You'll see that the time of the arrival and departure is automatically calculated for you.
 By default Furkot will set your duration to one hour (you can change that default setting in the Trip drawer).
 It's probably too much for the overlook, but might be not enough for a museum or a walk through the city center.
-You can adjust duration for each stop separately.
-If you arrive somewhere late afternoon and you set your duration so that departure time passes your configured End of Day time Furkot will automatically add an overnight stop and will suggest you visit that place on the next day of your trip.
+You can adjust the duration for each stop separately.
+If you arrive somewhere late afternoon and you set your duration so that your departure time passes your configured End of Day time Furkot will automatically add an overnight stop and will suggest you visit that place on the next day of your trip.
 As usual the automatically added overnight stop is just a reminder.
-You can change later selecting a different lodging or a private accommodation.
+You can change this later by selecting a different lodging or a private accommodation.

 Colors and warnings